joseppbenvenuto/NHL_Monte_Carlo_Analysis/README.md

     <br>

 * **Dashboard -**  Stores all Plotly Dash app files.
-The Dashboard app allows the user to simulates 100,000 games between any pair of NHL teams to produce the probabilities of each team winning.
+The Dashboard app allows the user to simulate 100,000 games between any pair of NHL teams to produce the probabilities of each team winning.

   * **Data/Create_CSV_Monte_Carlo_Data.py -** Stores the python script that pulls data from the nhlgamesdb to CSV file to be used by the dashboard.
   * **Plotly_Dash_Season_Playoff_Dashboard.py -** Plotly Dash Dashboard app script.